apollographql/apollo-server/docs/source/features/scalars-enums.md

 };
 ```

-These don't change the public API at all and the resovers accept these value instead of the schema value, like so:
+These don't change the public API at all and the resolvers accept these value instead of the schema value, like so:

 ```js
 const resolvers = {